 To that end, I try to put myself in the place of the next owner of the Mets, even if the truth is that I've already been eliminated from any possibility of that happening.
 If I was taking over, the first thing I'd ask myself is what I could do to change the earned perception the Mets have around baseball as a poorly run operation.
 To that end, my focus would be on something bigger than just making a splash in the free agent market this winter.

 I'd want to ensure that the Mets would become an organization where the most qualified people would be eager to work.
 Not just front-facing personnel like the GM and Manager, but all of the way up and down the organization.
 There do seem to be improvements in scouting and development as far as the last two drafts are concerned, but I'd want to ensure that my club was at the forefront of foreign scouting, something the Mets have always had somewhat of a spotty record with over the years.
 There have been a few hits, but not any real quantity from that source.

 Going forward, if the Mets ever want to get beyond this boom and bust cycle, where a relatively short cycle of playoff contenders is followed by a dreary parade of non-contending seasons, they really have to up their game quite a bit in scouting and development.
-Clubs like the Dodgers, Red Sox, Cubs and even the Yankees are able to use some highly rated prospects in trades because they have enough left in their system to help their own club, too.
-Clubs like these may eventually have to take a step backwards to retool, like the Red Sox this season, but their fans aren't going to have to wait a half decade for the next contender.
+Clubs like the Dodgers, Red Sox, Cubs, and even the Yankees are able to use some highly rated prospects in trades because they have enough left in their system to help their own club, too.
+Clubs like these may eventually have to take a step backward to retool, like the Red Sox this season, but their fans aren't going to have to wait a half-decade for the next contender.

 I've already gone on long enough for today.
 I'm not sure if I will be able to post tomorrow.
 I have an appointment with the doctor and a full day of work.
 I'll do my best.
 Please stay safe, be well and take care.